ikwabia/Analysing_mydata/README.md

 python language to make the analysis.
 To work with a data, it was ideal to check the data in order to understand it.

 # QUESTIONS POSED
-# Which shop have i visted mostly?
+## Which shop have i visited mostly?

-# Which mode of payment has been used frequently?
+## Which mode of payment has been used frequently?

-# Which day in the week have i shopped frequently?
+## Which day in the week have i shopped frequently?

-# How much have i spent so far and the average spent?
+## How much have i spent so far and the average spent?

-# What is the highest and the lowest purchased made?
+## What is the highest and the lowest purchased made?